Skip to main content

 Rule Application Order

-Rules from all accumulated configs are applied in a specific order: shallower (parent) configs are processed first, then deeper (subdirectory) configs.
+Rules from all accumulated configs are applied together.
+Shallower (parent) configs are processed first, followed by deeper (subdirectory) configs, but the key point is that all rules apply.

-• Accumulation: ALL rules from ALL configs are applied.
-If you have 3 configs with 5 rules each, all 15 rules will be applied.
+When configs accumulate, ALL rules from ALL configs are applied.
+If you have 3 configs with 5 rules each, all 15 rules will be enforced.
+Child configs add rules; they do not replace or override parent rules.

 Design Rationale